What is Factor?

 Factor would generally be administered (often by the patients themselves or their family members) by a slow IV push (bolus injection).

 It is often misreported that these treatments were "Blood Transfusions".
 Not True.
 Factor was a processed pharmaceutical product (pictured).

-Please find a variety of Getty Images with Licensing Links of Factor for Press Use.
+Please find a variety of Images with Licensing Links (where applicable) for Press Use.